 Before you dive into the list, here’s a surprise for you.
-This Christmas I get to be part of fun games, take-home goodies, and exclusive cashback.
+This Christmas, be part of fun games, take-home goodies, and exclusive cashback.
 Buckle up, play, and win exciting prizes at the Christmas Carnival.
 So, what are you waiting for?
 Discounts like never before await you in our Christmas Offers section.

-1. Have you ever thought about what color dress Santa Claus wore initially?
-Well, our merry Santa used to wear clothes in Tan colors (green, purple, or blue).
-It has become quite a common theme at the North Pole for many years.
+- Have you ever thought about what color dress Santa Claus wore initially?
+Well, our merry Santa used to wear clothes in Tan colours (green, purple, or blue).
+It has become a common theme at the North Pole for many years.
 However, Coca-Cola made him dress up in red colours that match their brand.
 So that’s why Santa will always be in red clothes!

 10 Interesting Facts About Christmas

-1. Did you know that the Germans were the first to make the artificial Christmas tree, which was made out of dyed goose feathers?
+1. Did you know the Germans were the first to make an artificial Christmas tree out of dyed goose feathers?

-2. Are you aware that each year more than 3 billion Christmas cards are delivered in the U.S. alone?
+2. Are you aware that over 3 billion Christmas cards are delivered in the U.S. each year?

 3. In A.D.
 350, Pope Julius I, bishop of Rome, officially announced December 25 as the date of birth of Jesus Christ.